kosli-dev/labs/lab-01-get-ready.md

 Before diving into Kosli's features, you need to set up your account and verify that your sample application builds and deploys correctly.

-This lab uses a simple [Java Micronaut application](app) with a complete CI/CD pipeline already configured in GitHub Actions.
+This lab uses a simple [Java application](app) with a complete CI/CD pipeline already configured in GitHub Actions.
 The pipeline builds the application, creates a Docker image, runs tests, and deploys it.

 In subsequent labs, you'll integrate Kosli to track all these activities.